 CADEN HAYNOR / NEWS EDITOR

 Students and faculty attempting to log into University websites this week were met with a “502 Bad Gateway” message and no access.
-This issue barred access for some students to their MySanDiego portals, including housing and study abroad, Google Drive, Gmail and Canvas.
+This issue barred access for some students to their MySanDiego portals.
+Students were unable to access housing and study abroad portals, Google Drive, Gmail and Canvas.

 The disruption affected University operations, including access to class materials and homework assignments.